 As we continue chatting, the line quickly becomes shorter and shorter.
-In turn, I slyly shuffle behind her, hoping she can take care of the talking.
+In turn, I slyly shuffle behind her; although she is far too small to hide behind, perhaps the cashier will merely focus on her and she can do the talking instead.
 Things of that nature can already be exhausting enough, but in this setting especially…

 Luckily, by the time our turn comes, Suzette cheerfully chats with the cashier, telling what we’d like and making small talk.
 But after a moment, the cashier disappears back into the kitchen.